pofl/dev-to-blog-posts/git-workflow-guide.md

 PS: [Linus Torvalds on _clean history_](https://lwn.net/Articles/328438/)

-###### [X] Squash merge
+#### [X] Squash merge

 [This article](https://docs.microsoft.com/en-us/azure/devops/repos/git/merging-with-squash) explains everything.

-TL;DR a squash merge is a merge where the entire merged branch is condensed to a single commit which is created on top of the merged-to branch without creating a merge commit.
-Some teams like to do this.
+TL;DR a squash merge is a merge where the entire merge source branch is condensed to a single commit which is created on top of the merge target branch without creating a merge commit.
+Some teams like to do this because it keeps the Git history slim.

+Personally I'm not a fan of this.
+I see the argument that a topic branch should contain only one cohesive change so squash-merging should be okay in theory.
+However, I disagree with this because in practice fixing an issue or making a change often entails multiple logical single changes which should be in separate commits IMO.

-#### [ ] Avoiding merge conflicts
+#### [ ] Practices concerning the submittal of changes

+DOING: rebase before PR vs pull before PR

+A much discussed issue in the Git community is how to deal with merging branches that have untrivial conflicts with merge target branch.

+TODO:
+- [merge] ff = false # forbid fast-forward merges, because merge commits is historic information that doesn't hurt you and might be useful to somebody

 Sometimes there are merge conflicts and thus your PR can't be accepted.
 This happens when the master branch advanced in the meantime while you were working on your topic branch and both branches changed overlapping lines of code.
 The PR web interface will tell you that there are conflicts and that the branch can't be merged.

-There are two ways to ...
-TODO pull vs pull --rebase

 Some teams prefer to have a linear history, where there are no branches and merges visible.

+When PRs are the preferred way to drive development, the question arises who is responsible for merging changes.
+There are two options:

+1. It's either the seniors of the project.
+They merge the change manually making sure and taking responsibility that the code is integrated without breakage.
+For that they either resolve conflicts locally on their machine and push the result or they use the web interface for merging if the git server provides one.

+2. It's the person who submits the PR.

+The rest of this section goes into detail about option 2.

 ## [X] Branching strategies